 A Quadrant barrister possesses excellent analytical abilities; outstanding communication skills, both written and oral; the ability to perform under pressure and, perhaps most importantly, ambition and drive to succeed.

-We measure these qualities via assessment of your academic records, extra-curricular activities and mooting performance.
+We measure these qualities via assessment of your application, your academic records, extra-curricular activities and mooting performance.
 Shortlisted candidates will also be invited to interview.